vytautastv/password-challenge/README.md

 2.[Click here to access the live website hosted on Github pages](https://vytautastv.github.io/password-challenge/)

-Here is a screenshot of the finished portfolio site which can be accessed with the above link to Github pages:
+Here is a screenshot of the finished password generator app site which can be accessed with the above link to Github pages:

 [Vytautas Finished Password Generator Screenshot](/assets/passwordGenSS.png)